 This Is What Whales Are Betting On Microsoft

-Someone with a lot of money to spend has taken a bullish stance on Microsoft (NASDAQ:MSFT).
+A whale with a lot of money to spend has taken a noticeably bullish stance on Microsoft.

+Looking at options history for Microsoft (NASDAQ:MSFT) we detected 64 strange trades.

 What's The Price Target?